Râul Doamnei: History

 According to legend, the first wife of Wallachian Prince Vlad III the Impaler died during the 1462 siege of Poenari Castle by an Ottoman army led by Vlad's half-brother Radu cel Frumos.

 A former servant of Vlad, held as a prisoner and servant to the Ottomans but still loyal to the Prince, having seen the shadow of Vlad's wife behind a window and shot an arrow in that direction, with a message informing that the Ottoman army was going to attack the castle the next morning.
 Upon reading the message, Vlad's wife flung herself off the castle's tower and into the stream below the castle, preferring death to Ottoman captivity.
 The stream was then named in recollection of the event.
 A fictionalized version of these events is depicted in the 1992 film Bram Stoker's Dracula, although in the film, the river the princess throws herself into is the Argeș itself.

-The ecosystem of the river was affected by the building of the reservoir.
+The ecosystem of the river was affected by the building of the reservoir on the Argeș.
 Before its building, Romanichthys valsanicola, an endemic fish species, used to populate this river.
-Currently this species, listed as critically endangered, is only found along a 1 km stretch of the river Vâlsan.
+Currently, this species, listed as critically endangered, is only found along a 1 km stretch of the river Vâlsan.